lgperrin/Network-Security/Practical-Assesment/Solutions.md

 From the Parts 1 and 2, we can state that the network traffic analysis uncovers substantial evidence of potentially malicious activities, including significant Telnet traffic that might indicate Mirai malware activity, attempts to download malware, and potential SYN flood attack signs.
 Also, the usage of AWS IPs and repeated DNS queries to an unusual domain suggest potential command and control activities.

+From Part 3, we can state:

+ * Firewall Rules are effective at blocking unauthorized access and limiting exposure to known malicious IP addresses but require regular updates to stay effective against new threats.
+ * Intrusion Detection Systems can effectively detect patterns of malicious activity but may generate false positives and require tuning to balance sensitivity and specificity.
+ * Rate Limiting helps mitigate the impact of DoS attacks but must be carefully configured to avoid disrupting legitimate traffic.
+ * DNS Monitoring is crucial for detecting C2 communication but relies on having up-to-date threat intelligence to distinguish between benign and malicious queries.